Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Here are some examples of how much you can save by redeeming Etihad miles for an award flight on American Airlines:

-- First Class flights to the S. Pacific only cost 72,500 Etihad miles, compared to 110,000 American Airlines miles.
-That’s a whopping 37,500 mile savings per ticket!
+- First class flights to the South Pacific only cost 72,500 Etihad miles, compared to 110,000 American Airlines miles.
+That’s a whopping 37,500 mile savings per ticket

 Quickly Boost Your ThankYou Points Balance

 Note: You can only earn the bonus for one of these cards every 24 months.
-So, for example, if you opened the Citi Premier 6 months ago, you’re not eligible for the Citi Prestige bonus for another 18 months.
+So, for example, if you opened the Citi Premier six months ago, you’re not eligible for the Citi Prestige bonus for another 18 months.

-In many cases, it’s more advantageous to book an international Business or First Class award flight on American Airlines using Etihad miles instead of American Airlines miles.
+In many cases, it’s more advantageous to book an international business- or first-class award flight on American Airlines using Etihad miles instead of American Airlines miles.
 In some cases, you could save more than 30,000 miles.
 And with rumors that Etihad could be terminating its relationship with American Airlines, it might be a good idea to book that next vacation sooner rather than later.

 The information for the Citi Prestige Card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.